-‘Sister Wives’ Star Aspyn Brown Is Married, And The Groom Wore A Skirt!
+‘Sister Wives’ Star Aspyn Brown Is Married, And The Groom Wore A Skirt

 Brown and Thompson wed in front of 120 guests Sunday at La Caille restaurant in Sandy, Utah, according to People Magazine.
 Said Brown of the venue to People, “It’s beautiful on its own, so we didn’t have to do much.
 There’s flowers, a beautiful view, and a pond.
 We didn’t have to do much for décor because the venue is already great on its own.
 It takes away from us having to worry about a lot of details and allows us and our families to just enjoy it.”

 People reported that the bride wore a satin and beaded dress by Alfred Angelo for the outdoor ceremony.
-The couple’s 400-person reception was held inside the at restaurant’s greenhouse.
+The couple’s 400-person reception was held inside the restaurant’s greenhouse.
 The magazine also noted that Brown and Thompson first met during a family party at her parents’ house.

 People reported that as another way to honor the groom’s heritage, Thompson’s mother made hats for Christine Brown and sister wives Meri, Jenelle, and Brown to wear during the ceremony.
 Thompson and Aspyn’s father Kody Brown wore kilts for the exchange of vows.
 The couple eschewed a formal bridal party, instead opting to include 10 flower girls.